OWASP/wstg/CONTRIBUTING.md

 #### Improve Existing Content

 Keeping the project up to date and looking spiffy is a group effort!
 The WSTG is a constantly updated document.
-Please don't hesitate to make as many changes as you see fit, especially if you notice that existing content does not match the [article template materials](template) and [Style Guide](Style_Guide.md).
+Please don't hesitate to make as many changes as you see fit, especially if you notice that existing content does not match the [article template materials](template) and [style guide](style_guide.md).

 We greatly appreciate your help with updating content, and fixing errors including spelling and grammar.